PRODUCT

 Daniel Mensch, Director of Sustainability Education, Sustainable Fashion Academy

-“Through their participation in The Jeans Redesign and the development of their Circular Product Standard, Primark is taking a step forwards in its long-term circular economy journey.
+“Through their participation in The Jeans Redesign and development of their Circular Product Standard, Primark is continuing to take steps forward in its long-term circular economy journey.
 Now there is a clear pathway and a need to continue driving action, at pace and scale.”

 How Change Looks